 This loyalty marketing data was 100% voluntary.
 But it’s extremely powerful.
 For us, we can use these data points to shape our communications strategy, improve personalization, and make sure we’re stocking our rewards catalog with items that strongly appeal to our clients’ target audience.

 Imagine what you could do differently if you knew what your channel partners’ lifestyle looked like, what they were interested in, and how they saw themselves!

 Are You Interested in Creating Your Own Data-driven Loyalty Marketing Campaign?

-If you’re interest in collecting better loyalty marketing data and using that data to create personalized and effective marketing campaigns, don’t hesitate to reach out.
+If you’re interested in collecting better loyalty marketing data and using that data to create personalized and effective marketing campaigns, don’t hesitate to reach out.
 And make sure to ask for Stevie Petri!